DavidJara2201/DavidJara2201.github.io/index.md

 #### Unsupervised learning for customer segmentation (data pulled from SQL server)

 Implementation of k-means algorithm to segment customers that have purchased products in a certain business in the United States.
-As well as exploratory analysis on the generated clusters in order to better understand how these behave.
+As well as exploratory analysis on the generated clusters in order to better understand how these are formed and how the people in them behave.

 [Link for the Rpubs project](https://rpubs.com/DavidJara2201/840540)